 Dialectical behavioural therapy is a talking therapy, usually shorter term, that’s based on Cognitive Behavioural Therapy (CBT), but has been adapted to help people who experience emotions very intensely.

-Like CBT It helps you to change unhelpful behaviours but it also focuses on accepting who you are at the same time.
-There is emphasis on the therapeutic relationship with your therapist and this relationship is used actively to motivate you to change.
-Acceptance techniques are used to focus understanding yourself as a person and making sense of why you might do things such as self-harm or misuse drugs, this could have been your way of dealing with your emotions.
+Like CBT, DBT helps you to change unhelpful behaviours but it also focuses on accepting who you are at the same time.
+There is emphasis on the therapeutic relationship with your therapist and this relationship is actively used to create change.
+Acceptance techniques are used to begin to understand yourself as a person and help make sense of why you might do things such as self-harm or misuse drugs, which may have been a way to manage emotions.
 Change techniques are then used to encourage you to change your behaviour and learn more effective ways of dealing with your distress.
-They encourage you to replace harmful damaging behaviours with more productive ones.
-DBT is especially useful for treating Borderline Personality Disorder but has also been shown to be effective in a variety of mental health conditions.
+They encourage you to replace harmful damaging behaviours with more helpful ones.
+DBT is especially useful for working with Borderline Personality Disorder but has also been shown to be effective in a variety of mental health conditions.